 Is there an age limit for braces?

-There is no upper age limit to get braces, but if you are older your treatment may take longer than if you were a child.
+There is no upper age limit to get braces, but if you are older, your braces treatment time may take longer than if you were a child.
 When the jaw and bite are still growing and changing in shape and position, the teeth and bit are more easily guided into a better position.
 Children's mouths are also more malleable, so their teeth move a little quicker than adults.

 That being said, an adult is more likely to adhere to their dentist's instructions, and take better care of their oral health.